 Ironically, after a bit of historical research, I found that macaroons are actually a Christian food.
-According to mirabilis.ca, “macaroons originated in an Italian monastery around 1792.
+Macaroons originated in an Italian monastery around 1792.
 The name comes from the Italian word for paste, maccarone, which refers to almond paste.
 Macaroni means flour paste.1

-- In a mixing bowl whisk egg whites and salt until stiff
+- In a mixing bowl whisk egg whites and salt to stiff peaks

 - Stir in coconut

 - Drop batter onto a parchment paper lined baking sheet, one rounded tablespoonful at a time

 - Pinch each macaroon at the top (like a kiss)